yunjaeh/CharLES_scaling/README.md

  <img src="results/comparison_MCI.png" width="600">

   <center>Figure.
-Comparison of computational time between the cases using different settings (right)</center>
+Comparison of computational time between the cases using different settings (right), <br>

-- M: change in Makefile.in, 	I:using uniform inflow BC,	C: using Intel compiler instead of gnu compiler
+      <b>M</b>: change in Makefile.in, 	<b>I</b>:using uniform inflow BC,	<b>C</b>: using Intel compiler instead of gnu compiler</center>

-- Base: no change in neither of M/C/I
+- Base: no change in neither of M/C/I, fastest among the test cases

-- Makefile: Change in Makefile.in, optimization flag (-O2 for stitch, charles, core -> -O3 for charles and core), computational time increases
+- Change in Makefile.in (optimization flag: -O2 for stitch, charles, core -> -O3 for charles and core), computational time increases

 - Inflow condtion: time decreases